 I have pinned a bunch of ideas on my Toddler and Pre-school Pinterest board, too.
 Scroll through to find the pins.

 10. Ditch the Ipad– the Ipad does not help your child at all.
 I know, bummer.
-Your child needs to be outside playing, building, drawing, climbing, coloring, painting, digging, and etc. Sounds old-fashioned, but it is not.
+Your child needs to be outside playing, building, drawing, climbing, coloring, painting, digging, and etc. It sounds old-fashioned, but it is not.

 Kids who sit inside and watch TV or play on the Ipad are behind in their ability to be school-ready.
 They also have a bigger chance of being overweight.

 *Do STEM Activities–STEM means Science, Technology, Engineering, and Math.
 This is a fancy way to say educators are now trying to integrate these subjects together to create situations that demand real-world problem-solving through discovery and exploratory learning.

 Do more hands-on activities with your child so she will be school-ready.
 Check out Pinterest for more ideas.